Maine Downtown Network

 Maine Downtown Center

-The Maine Downtown Network (MDN) was launched in 2009 as a sister-program to Main Street Maine using the same Four Points but at a lighter, less rigorous pace.
+The Maine Downtown Network (MDN) was launched in 2009 as a sister program to Main Street Maine using the same Four Points but at a lighter, less rigorous pace.
 The MDN is ideal for communities in the early stages of downtown revitalization as well as for those communities working toward achieving “Main Street” designation.
-MDN communities are not authorized to use the Main Street trademarked name, nor are they required to have paid staff.
+MDN communities are not required to have paid staff.

 MDN services help communities build an appropriate organizational and funding base for a comprehensive downtown or neighborhood commercial district revitalization program.
 Participation as a MDN community does not guarantee selection as a future designated Main Street Maine community.
 A core feature of the service to MDN communities is access to training by state and national downtown development experts.
 MDN communities will have the opportunity to learn about best practices in the field and to network with peers from around the state.